gocn/translator/2021/w8_go_retracting.md

 ## What is retracting?

-So what is retracting?

-If you search in Google we will get meanings like `draw back` or `withdraw`.

-The word retract taken from academic literature

-> A retracted research paper is still available, but it has problems and should not be the basis of future work

 We will publish our Go modules to Github using versioning mechanism.

 In one of the module version you did a mistake and released it to the produciton with the new version number(v0.1.0).